 But there have been plenty of assists along the way, from elite performers both in and out of the sporting arena.
 Olympic champions Michael Phelps & Allison Schmitt.
 NFL veteran Brandon Marshall.
 MLB All-Star Roberto Osuna.
 Grand Slam winner Serena Williams.
 Box office superstars like Jackie Chan, Emma Stone & Kristen Bell.
 World famous comedians Sarah Silverman & Jim Carrey (who’s openness about it also helped Trevor Noah).
 Musicians like Kid Cudi, Zayn Malik, & Beyonce, who in turn helped Adele.
 Multi-threat talents like Demi Lovato, The Rock & Gwyneth Paltrow.
 Legendary author JK Rowling.
-Even A-list celebrities like Prince Harry & Kendall Jenner.
+A-list celebrities like Prince Harry & Kendall Jenner.
 Even towering historical figures like Abraham Lincoln.

 The common thread?
 Only that we know their names (because they are pretty good at something we like enough to care), and that they are human.
 Otherwise there is no theme: female or male, old or young, black or white (or anywhere in between), athlete or singer or royal or actor or [insert your own occupation here].